Marcinszopik/Tap-Bar/README.md

 ***DESCRIPTION***

 In this application you can inventory all your beer kegs.
-Each beer Keg has 120 pints in them.
+Each beer Keg has 124 pints in them.
 Set a price to your keg or update an existing and start tracking how much money each one is making!
+User ca choose a name, brand and the price per keg.
+User can submit a form to add a new keg to the list User is be able to click on a keg to see its detail page.
+User can see how many pints are left in a keg.
+Hint: A full keg has roughly 124 pints.
+User is able to click a button next to a keg whenever I sell a pint of it.
+This should decrease the number of pints left by 1.
+Pints should not be able to go below 0.

 ***Setup/Installation Requirements***